Roxalis/roxalis.github.io/_posts/2019-01-20-Recessions.md

 |:---:|:----:|:---:|:---:|:---:|:---:|:---:|:---:|
 yield|	5.18|	2.33|	3.45|	3.21|	9.62|	8.00|	8.26|

-Therefore, if someone held the S&P over a long period of 23 years returns have been in average 8 % annually.
+Therefore, if someone had hold the S&P over a long period of 23 years returns would have been in average 8 % annually.

-# Economic indicators during recessions (1948 - 2018)
+## Economic indicators during recessions (1948 - 2018)

 In the last 70 years the real gross domestic product of the US has been in average 3.22 %; growing quarterly in average by 4.27 % with a maximum growth of 16.7 %.
 On the contrary decline of the RGDP has been in average at -2.92 % with the worst drop at -10 % in 1957.